TO MAKE EVERYONE MORE GREEN

 since lights are only a small part of my electricity use.

-Here are my totals for the last 5 years:
+Here are my totals for recent years:

 I have a small microwave oven,